 For now, the ENLIGHT team is implementing the following 6 actions of this three-year plan: common quality approach (enabling the recognition of documents, credits and degrees among ENLIGHT universities and automatic recognition of study periods across ENLIGHT as the basis of a European University System), joint understanding of challenges and approaches towards their resolution (all partners sharing in the acquired knowledge and experience), broader competencies in training of students and staff (to better respond to current world challenges), innovative tools (new approaches in education and research), global outreach tools (connecting students, researchers and staff with regional stakeholders) and impact assessment (assessing ENLIGHT network achievements).

-Comenius University is represented in ENLIGHT by Vice-Rector for International Relations Jozef Tancer and Milan Remiš, Head of the European Programmes and Erasmus+ Department.
+Comenius University is represented in ENLIGHT by Vice-Rector for International Relations Jozef Tancer and Viktor Svetský, Head of the Department for the European University ENLIGHT.
 There is an ENLIGHT Student Network and a Student Board that consist of student representatives of all the participating universities.
 Each Student Board is connected through the U4 Student Network so students are not only the main beneficiaries but co-creators of ENLIGHT.
 Our representatives in the student network are Maxim Duleba, a PhD student at the Faculty of Arts of Comenius University and David Pavel Královič, a PhD student at the Faculty of Natural Sciences of Comenius University.

 The Regional Academy of Comenius University